nishantdania/3d-auv-simulator/simulator/README.txt

 1. Click on the GUI to make it active.
 2. Press 'Ctrl + L' or go to file menu and choose the 'Load' option.
 3. Search for the file in the dialog box and click the 'Open' button.
+4. Sample scenes have been saved in the savedFiles folder.
+The scenes have been created on Ubuntu 13.04 using Panda3d 1.8.1

 ******************************
 Additional options: